markvanjislaaik/Nifty-Share/README.md

 # Nifty Share

-You can use Nifty Share to send small or large files with your own cloud provider from the command-line.
+You can use Nifty Share to send small or large files/folders with your own cloud provider from the command-line.

 ## Usage